What Is the Mediterranean Diet?

 - Breakfast: Shakshuka (eggs poached in spiced tomato sauce) with crusty bread

-- Lunch: Grilled vegetable and halloumi salad with balsamic glaze
+- Lunch: Greek Salad with Grilled Halloumi with balsamic glaze

-- Dinner: Lamb kofta with tabbouleh, hummus, and warm pita
+- Dinner: Lamb Kofta with Tzatziki with tabbouleh, hummus, and warm pita

 Sunday

-- Breakfast: Whole grain pancakes with fresh berries and a drizzle of honey
+- Breakfast: Ricotta Pancakes with Berries with a drizzle of honey

-- Dinner: Herb-crusted chicken thighs with roasted potatoes and a large mixed salad
+- Dinner: Herb-Crusted Chicken Thighs with Roasted Potatoes with a large mixed salad

 Getting Started: Practical Tips